nymtech/nym/tauri-wallet/webdriver/README.md

 If any tests fail in their test run it will produce the stack trace error along with the test in question

-## Updates
+## TODO

 *Disclaimer*: Still WIP

-Refactoring needs to take place in certain areas, implement error handling/ beforeTest() - validating json file exists with data for test execution
+Implement error handling/ beforeTest() - validating json file exists with data for test execution

-Configuration for happy path and non happy path (non bonded users needs to happen)

 Currently this is dev'd against a Linux based OS, not tested against windows yet.